James E. Langston’s practice focuses on public and private merger and acquisition transactions.

 Westlake Chemical Corporation in its unsolicited proposal to acquire Axiall Corporation and related proxy contest and the resulting $3.8 billion negotiated acquisition.

-Surgical Care Affiliates in its pending $3.5 billion merger with Optum, a subsidiary of UnitedHealth Group.
+Surgical Care Affiliates in its $3.5 billion merger with Optum, a subsidiary of UnitedHealth Group.

 TPG Capital in various transactions, including: its recapitalization of Creative Artists Agency; its $2.25 billion acquisition of RCN Telecommunications and Grande Communications; its recapitalization of RentPath, including the sale of a significant equity stake in RentPath to Providence Equity Partners; its $1.7 billion acquisition of Savers; and its $525 million acquisition of PRIMEDIA.

-Warburg Pincus in numerous matters, including its acquisition of Universal Services of America, its acquisition of Wencor Group and its acquisition of Gabriel Brothers Inc.
+Warburg Pincus in numerous matters, including its acquisition of Universal Services of America, its acquisition of Wencor Group, its acquisition of Gabriel Brothers Inc. and its acquisition of Duravant.

 GlaxoSmithKline in its unsolicited tender offer to acquire Human Genome Sciences and the resulting $3.6 billion negotiated acquisition.